 Carey has trained entrepreneurs, university leaders, political candidates, and business executives in effective public communication, storytelling, effective visual presentations, and communicating across socio-cultural divides.
 Carey specializes in values-based communication, audience analysis, leadership communication, and alliance building.

-Faculty Developer and Teaching Faculty, Generalized Linear Models, Teaching Faculty, Probability and Statistics, Faculty Developer, Linear Models
+Faculty Developer and Teaching Faculty, Generalized Linear Models and Linear Models, Teaching Faculty, Behavioral Data Science

 Dr. Huebner is a data scientist and award-winning statistics educator.
 He joined the ACMS faculty in 2011 after a successful stint in industry and has since developed and taught numerous applied statistics courses for both undergraduate and graduate students.
 A defining feature of all his courses is the application of statistical modeling and R computing to the analysis of real-world data.
 Dr. Huebner is also an active collaborator and research mentor for undergraduate students.
 He has partnered with several groups at Notre Dame and in the South Bend community on projects such as detecting concussions in young athletes, monitoring the training load of student-athletes via data gathered from wearable GPS devices, and assessing the relation between pre-kindergarteners' socioeconomic status and physical development.
+His current projects also include using hierarchical regression modeling to study the effect of remote learning due to coronavirus lockdown on students’ writing development.
 In his spare time, he enjoys spending time with his wife and kids.

 Faculty Developer and Teaching Faculty, Time Series Forecasting, Faculty Developer, Probability & Statistics for Data Science